mypebble/marionette-binding/README.md

 - `text` is setting the text contents
 - `html` sets the innerHTML. **Warning:** This could be dangerous!
 [Don't use this ever on user-input unless you absolutely mean to](http://www.businessinsider.com/tweetdeck-major-security-vulnerability-twitter-2014-6?IR=T)
+* `checked` deals with with input radios or checkboxes

 ## License